Tap the Potential, Disability Awareness Month

 Over the years, we’ve showcased many themes from “Famous Couples of the Silver Screen” to “Musical Fashions–fashions from different musical eras and genres."
 Through all the years, models kept with Goodwill’s environmental objectives of reduce, reuse, and recycle by purchasing fashions from Goodwill Store & Donation Centers.

 This year, we are excited to announce the fashion show has grown yet again.
 Goodwill Day Services is hosting a "Tap the Potential Fashion Show" in October to celebrate Disability Awareness Month.
 The show will be open to community participants over the age of 18 with a disability.
 Making the show more inclusive has brought about many community partnerships.
-We are excited to be working with the Milwaukee County Office for Persons with Disabilities, Easter Seals, Spina Bifida Wisconsin, and Milwaukee Public Theater among others for the location, models and entertainment.
+We are excited to be working with the Milwaukee County Office for Persons with Disabilities, Easter Seals Southeast Wisconsin, Spina Bifida Wisconsin, Adult Day Services of Southeast Wisconsin, and Milwaukee Public Theater among others for the location, models and entertainment.
 What a great opportunity to unite for a common cause while having loads of fun!